2018 Asian Para Games opening and closing ceremonies: Proceedings

 Before the ceremony commenced, visual effects video of Indonesian traditional batik art, featuring Indonesian wayang characters, objects, buildings such as the National Monument, flora and fauna found within Indonesia such as Komodo dragon was shown.

 The ceremony began with countdown projection on the floor of the stage when a whipping dancer performed on the stage with a row of drummers.
 Rosalina Oktavia, an Indonesian prosthetic model carried a candle onto the stage centre.
 After that, dancers wearing traditional costumes of different Indonesian ethnic groups came onstage in groups, perform traditional dances while carrying miniatures of various houses of worship found across the nation to represent the Indonesia's religious and cultural diversity.
 Two guests of honour, President of Indonesia Joko Widodo and president of the Asian Paralympic Committee Majid Rashed who arrived earlier at the stadium were introduced to the crowd.

 Then, children elementary schools from Jakarta and Bengkala, the deaf village from Bali, who wore school uniforms entered the stage riding cycle rickshaws and sat on the stage, with the projection of a school and the flag of Indonesia shown on the stage screen.
 Puan Maharani, chairwoman of the games' steering committee brought the Indonesian flag into the stadium, and the flag was raised by three Paskibraka youth troop.
 During the flag raising, traditional dancers and the school children's translated the "Indonesia Raya" lyrics into sign language.
 Surya Sahetapy and Reza Rahadian Matulessy delivered the message of Pancasila in Indonesian sign and spoken language, respectively.
 Two Filipino para dancers, Jun Julius Obero and Rhea Marquez performed a ballet number together, which represents the harmonious unity of a society that accepts each other, regardless of their differences.
 The song played during the ballet was a variation of the second lyrical music part used in the Ratoh Jaroe dance performed on the 2018 Asian Games opening ceremony.

 During the Parade of Nations, North Korean and South Korean teams marched together under one unified flag of Korea as they did at the Asian Games.
 As per tradition, Indonesia as the host nation entered last.
-During the 1-hour long segment, Asian Pop Songs were used for guest participating teams, while Kebyar-Kebyar and Garuda Di Dadaku were used for host Indonesia team.
+During the 1-hour long segment, 20 Asian Pop Songs were used for guest participating teams, while choir covers of the refrains of "Kebyar-Kebyar" and "Garuda di Dadaku" were used for host Indonesia team.
+Each time a national delegatation enters the stadium, the spirals rotating on the centre stage display the colours of the flag of their home country.